billkarsh/SpikeGLX/Markdown/Metadata_30.md

 3. zero-based row #,

-4. 0/1 flag indicating if the electrode should be drawn in the ShankView window, and if it should be considered in spatial average \<S\>
+4. 0/1 flag indicating if the electrode should be drawn in the Shank Viewer window, and if it should be considered in spatial average \<S\>
 calculations.

 >Note: There are electrode entries only for saved channels.